CMU-Graphics/Scotty3D/docs/pathtracer/shadow_rays.md

 Your job is to implement the logic needed to compute whether hit point is in shadow with respect to the current light source sample.
 Below are a few notes:

-* In the starter code, when we call `light.sample(hit.position)`, it returns us a `Light_sample sample` at the hit point .
-(You might want to take a look at `rays/light.h` for the definition of `struct Light_sample` and `class light`.)
-A `Light_sample` contains fields `radiance`, `pdf`, `direction`, and `distance`.
+* In the starter code, when we call `light.sample(hit.position)`, it returns us a `Light_Sample` at the hit point .
+(You might want to take a look at `rays/light.h` for the definition of `struct Light_Sample` and `class light`.)
+A `Light_Sample` contains fields `radiance`, `pdf`, `direction`, and `distance`.
 In particular, `sample.direction` is the direction from the hit point to the light source, and `sample.distance` is the distance from the hit point to the light source.

-* A common ray tracing pitfall is for the "shadow ray" shot into the scene to accidentally hit the same objecr as `r` (the surface is erroneously determined to be occluded because the shadow ray is determined to hit the surface!).
-We recommend that you make sure the origin of the shadow ray is offset from the surface to avoid these erroneous "self-intersections".
-For example, consider setting the origin of the shadow ray to be `hit.position + epsilon * sample.direction` instead of simply `hit.position`. `EPS_F` is defined in for this purpose(see `lib/mathlib.h`).
+* A common ray tracing pitfall is for the "shadow ray" shot into the scene to accidentally hit the same object as the original ray.
+That is, the surface is erroneously determined to be occluded because the shadow ray hits itself!
+To fix this, you can set the minimum valid intersection distance (`dist_bound.x`) to a small positive value, for example `EPS_F`. `EPS_F` is defined in for this purpose(see `lib/mathlib.h`).

 * Another common pitfall is forgetting that it doesn't matter if the shadow ray hits any scene geometry after reaching the light.
-Note that the light's distance from the hit point is given by `sample.distance`.
-Also note that `Ray` has a member called `time_bound`...
+Note that the light's distance from the hit point is given by `sample.distance`, and you can again limit the distance we check for intersections with `dist_bound`.
+Also consider the fact that using the _exact_ distance bound can have the same issues as shadow self-intersections.

 * You will find it useful to debug your shadow code using the `DirectionalLight` since it produces hard shadows that are easy to reason about.

-* You would want to comment out the line `Spectrum radiance_out = Spectrum(0.5f);` and initialize the `radiance_out` to a more reasonable value.
+* You must comment out the line `Spectrum radiance_out = Spectrum(0.5f);` and initialize the `radiance_out` to a more reasonable value.
 Hint: is there supposed to have any amount of light before we even start considering each light sample?

 At this point you should be able to render very striking images.

+If you've got shadow rays working and want a moderate performance boost, you can modify your BVH traversal for shadow rays (and only shadow rays) to return immediately upon any valid hit.
+This is sufficient because we don't actually need the closest hit to see if the shadow ray is occluded - just whether there was any valid hit at all.

 ## Sample results: